Final Portrait: Plot

 The progress on the portrait continues very slowly as one week passes into a second week and a third week.
 Giacometti decides that he will now purchase a convertible for his model courtesan as she has become his primary muse for his artistry.
 He and Lord and the courtesan go out for a night on the town once her convertible arrives and when they get home, Giacometti finds that his studio has been ransacked.
 He appears to know what has happened and tells Lord that he must go to sort this out the next day.

 In the morning, Giacometti takes Lord with him to visit a local bar where he is to meet up with the male manager who is minding the affairs of Giacometti's favorite courtesan.
 Giacometti gladly pays him the "fees" which he requires for the services of the courtesan, and he pays for her services in advance.
 Both Giacometti and the manager are pleased with the arrangement and apparently Giacometti and his premises are to be left intact without further disruption in the coming months ahead.
 Lord is becoming concerned for the long delays with the portrait and tries to recruit Giacometti's brother to assist him in getting his brother to work a little faster, though his brother completely refuses to do anything like this knowing his brother's prickly temperament.

-As the portrait painting enter its final stages, Lord eventually departs for his office abroad and reflects on what to him was a first hand witnessed account of the artistic process of Giacometti's genius of artistry at work.
+As the portrait painting enter a stage Giacometti finds to be "the beginning" of a good work, Lord announces he must return to New York.
+Lord eventually departs for his office abroad and Giacometti sends the portrait to New York for an exhibition organized by Lord, also telephoning him and asking Lord to come back soon so they can finish the portrait one day.
+Shortly after Giacometti dies, and Lord reflects on what to him was a first hand witnessed account of the artistic process of Giacometti's genius of artistry at work.